MCP Server

 Configuration and Setup

-The Akeyless MCP server is configured through your MCP client configuration file (typically ~/.cursor/mcp.json
+Access to the Akeyless MCP server is setup for a MCP client with a configuration file (for example, ~/.cursor/mcp.json

 {